SujeethBare/SujeethBare/README.md

   Simulation and modeling of EV subsystems and full vehicle architectures

 - 📊 **Control Algorithms**
-  Real-time and model-based algorithms for vehicle control and optimization
+  Real time and model based algorithms for vehicle control and optimization

 ---